-Continuous residence does not mean you cannot leave the country, but there are a few rules worth noting if this route is of interest:
+Being resident in the UK for a continuous period of 10 years does not mean you cannot leave the country, but there are a few rules worth noting if this option is of interest:

 - You should not be out of the country for more than 540 days in the relevant 10-year period